adityagarwal15/adityagarwal15/README.md

 ---

 ## 🚀 Noteworthy Projects
-- [**JobSync**](https://github.com/adityagarwal15/JobSync) - An AI-driven job portal that matches job seekers with the right opportunities 👜
+- [**JobSync**](https://github.com/adityagarwal15/JobSync) - An AI-driven job portal that matches job seekers with the right opportunities. 👜
-- [**Bugease**](https://github.com/adityagarwal15/BUGEASE) - A tool for efficiently tracking and managing bugs in college projects 🚗
+- [**Bugease**](https://github.com/adityagarwal15/BUGEASE) - A tool for efficiently tracking and managing bugs in college projects. 🚗
-- [**BalancedPitch**](https://github.com/adityagarwal15/BalancedPitch) - An AI Transparency Advocacy Platform focusing on artist rights and AI transparency🎵
+- [**BalancedPitch**](https://github.com/adityagarwal15/BalancedPitch) - An AI Transparency Advocacy Platform focusing on artist rights and AI transparency.🎵

 ---